OpenNebula/one/env/share/README.md

   Created deb package {"path":"/Users/jfontan/tmp/borrar/git/one2/share/scripts/context-packages/app-context_3.6.0.deb"}
   app-context_3.6.0.deb

-Now we can udpate the packages located in the directory packages.
+Now we can update the packages located in the directory packages.
 Remember to use ''git rm'' to delete the old packages and ''git add'' to add the new one.
 Example:

     $ ./gen_package.sh
     rm: app-context_3.6.1.deb: No such file or directory